rishav1122/Audio-controlled-drone/README.md

 The dataset contains 100 audio samples each of hover, takeoff, land, move right, move left, move forward, move backward.

+## Pre processing
+**ImageExtraction**:
+- Data pre processing for *ImageCNN* was done using ImageExtraction.ipynb for extracting Melspectograms and frequency-time graphs.
+- Link to these dataset is given here :

+**wavCONVERTER**:
+- .ogg files converted to .wav using wavCONVERTER

 ## Models

 For the **LSTM** Model: